SynchronetBBS/sbbs/xtrn/bullshit/readme.txt

 			message sub-board that Bullshit should load.
 		-	The 'maxMessages' setting specifies how many of the most recent messages in this area should be listed.
 (Use 0 for no limit.)
+		-	If you don't want to load bulletins from a message base, simply delete the 'messageBase' setting from 'bullshit.ini'.

 	In the 'colors' section: